 Students will learn how to plan, design, install and configure firewalls that will allow key services while maintaining security.
-This will include protecting the Internal IP services, configuring a firewall for remote access and managing a firewall.
-Credits: 4
+This will include protecting the Internal IP services, configuring a firewall for remote access and managing a firewall, and detecting and preventing network intrusions.

-CIST 1401 or CIST 2451 or CIST 2441, CIST 1601
+Credits: 4 Prerequisites: CIST 1401 or CIST 2451 or CIST 2441, CIST 1601